This site uses technical (necessary) and analytics cookies.

 itinerary and contact details.
 In the event of an emergency, the Crisis Unit will be able to activate the

-contacts entered into the portal, making coordination with those who are in the affected areas quicker,
+, making coordination with those who are in the affected areas quicker,

 more targeted and effective, and planning any interventions accordingly.